-A successful Super Bowl party is all about having fun with friends and family.
-Planning Super Bowl home party games involves everyone in the action, even those who don't know an interception from a first down.
+Several families have Super Bowl parties, where friends and family come over to watch the big game.
+For many, it is considered a annual get together like Thanksgiving or Christmas.
+A successful Super Bowl party is all about having fun while watching the game.
+Planning Super Bowl home party games involves getting everyone in the action, even those who don't know an interception from a first down.

 Friends and family will often bet on the overall outcome of the game.
 However, you can also plan a number of fun wagers and guessing games.
 Instead of betting money, offer prizes for those who guess correctly.
 For game-related ideas, you can ask guests to guess:

 - First team or player to score

 However, commercials are as much a part of a Super Bowl viewing party as the game itself.
 To add some variety to your wagers or to appease the non-football fans, take bets on:

 - Number of commercials